F1 Challenge: Reception

 Rad Automatic of Sega Saturn Magazine gave the game an 80%, calling it "ideal for race connoisseurs with a perfection complex", but inferior to Sega Rally Championship and Daytona USA as far as the average gamer is concerned.
 GamePro's The Axe Grinder agreed that it was "More a hardcore racing game than a 'pop' arcade title", and that despite the above-average graphics the game feels bland and unexciting.
 He also criticized the weak A.I., generic rock soundtrack, and lack of sound effects.
 A reviewer for Next Generation praised the selection of real-life teams and tracks, but like Rad Automatic he felt it compared unfavorably to Sega Rally Championship and Daytona USA.
 He scored it three out of five stars.

-Next Generation reviewed the Saturn version of the game, rating it four stars out of five, and stated that "in the end, this is a truly exceptional racing game."
+Next Generation gave the four stars out of five for the Saturn version and called it a "truly exceptional" racing game.